attila-lendvai/openwrt-auto-extroot/README.md

 #### Stage 2: download and install some packages from the internet

-Once it booted into the new extroot, it will continuously attempt to install some LEDE packages until an internet connection is set up on the router (either by using ssh or the web UI (LuCI)).
+Once it booted into the new extroot, it will continuously attempt to install some OpenWRT packages until an internet connection is set up on the router (either by using ssh or the web UI (LuCI)).

 ### Login